swayam8624/RustLearning/Readme.md

 ```

 - Have the name of type they are implemented for and the `impl` name same as the type binding is required.

+### Traits

+- Traits are a way to define shared behavior in Rust, allowing you to specify a set of methods that types must implement.
+- They are similar to interfaces in other programming languages, providing a way to define common functionality that can be shared across different types.
+- Traits can be used to define methods that types must implement, allowing you to create polymorphic code that can work with any type that implements the specified trait.
+- You can define your own traits using the `trait` keyword, and you can implement traits for existing types or your own custom types.

 ### Vectors